veebch/heat-o-matic/README.md

 # Installing it onto a Pico

+First flash the board with the latest version of micropython.

-There are a few files (TODO: Trim them down), so [rshell](https://github.com/dhylands/rshell) is going to be the way to do it.
-I vaguely recall there being a minor complication.
-Check notes.
+There are a few files, so [rshell](https://github.com/dhylands/rshell) is going to be the way to do it.

+     rshell --buffer-size=512 -p /dev/ttyACM0

+Then copy all the files from this directory using the command

+     cp -r * /pyboard/

 # Using it